-Keep in mind that Medicare Supplement plans are guaranteed renewable so you can't lose the coverage you already have.
-However changing or adding plans is affected by whether or not you qualify for a guaranteed issue period.
+Keep in mind that you can't lose the Medicare Supplement plan coverage you already have since they are guaranteed renewable.
+However, changing or adding plans is affected by whether or not you qualify for a guaranteed issue period.

 When do you qualify for a guaranteed issue period?

-Some guaranteed issue periods are specified at the federal level.
+Some guaranteed issue periods are set at the federal level.
 This includes situations like moving or a plan no longer being available.
-Most notably, if you switch from Medicare Advantage to Original Medicare, you don’t automatically become eligible for protected enrollment in Medigap through a guaranteed issue.
+Most notably, if you switch from Medicare Advantage to Original Medicare, you may be charged a higher rate or denied coverage for a Medigap plan since you're not in a guaranteed issue period.